bareboat-necessities/bbn-m5-s3-n2k-i2c/README.md

 Take a look at the source code of BBN XDR sensors.
 That code and this example will give you enough pointers how to create your own N2K sensors
 (i2c, 1-wire, digital/analog etc).

+For libraries used and their versions check .github/workflows/build.yaml

 ## Loading Firmware

 ### On Bareboat Necessities (BBN) OS (full)